This document contains the commonly asked questions regarding the Oracle TimesTen In-Memory Database products

 TimesTen is an in-memory relational database with persistence to disk and standard transaction semantics.
 It is accessed via SQL.
 When used as a cache to the Oracle Database, it synchronizes data automatically with the Oracle Database.
 Distributed caches present a single image to applications with location transparency and distributed concurrency control.

-TimesTen’s unique value is in its ability to deliver very low response times in the application tier.
+TimesTen’s unique value lies in its ability to deliver very low response times in the application tier.
 For best performance, TimesTen is embedded with the application.
-TimesTen delivers responses to SQL requests in microseconds -- 1.78 microseconds (0.00178 ms) for a SQL SELECT statement and 7 microseconds (0.007 ms) for a SQL UPDATE statement.
+TimesTen delivers responses to SQL requests in microseconds.
 This is essential to real-time applications that require instantaneous response time for phone call routing, authentication and authorization, real-time billing, securities trading, fraud detection, online banking, etc.

 There is a TimesTen In-Memory Database discussion forum on OTN.
 Please post your TimesTen product related questions there.